-Advanced concepts of traffic engineering and capacity analysis; highway and intersection capacity; traffic analysis and simulation software; design and application of controls.
+Advanced concepts of traffic engineering and safety; human, vehicle and environment factors; simulation and statistical analysis software; transportation design manuals.
 Prerequisite: CE 133.

 CE 245.
 Intelligent Transportation Sys.
 3 Credits.

 Introduction to Intelligent Transportation Systems (ITS), ITS user services, ITS applications, the National ITS architecture, ITS evaluation, and ITS standards.
-Pre/co-requisites: CE 133.
+Prerequisite: CE 133.
 Cross-listed with: CSYS 245.

 CE 248.
 Hazardous Waste Mgmt Engr.
 3 Credits.